-90% of instructors or more have 0 training.
+90% of contortion and flexibility instructors or more have 0 training.
 Yes thats right.
 0 qualifications and 0 education on body mechanics.

 I would say that is a very generous percentage.
 In fact every flexibility trainer I have ever taken classes or coaching off have not had any qualifications except for 1.